Gibberagong Environmental Education Centre

 This activity sharpens observation skills and reveals how scientists study elusive wildlife without ever seeing the animals themselves.

-Session 2: Food Web Games
+Session 2: Food web games

 Through interactive games, students will explore the complex feeding relationships that keep ecosystems in balance.
 They’ll investigate how plants, herbivores, carnivores, and decomposers are interconnected, and what happens when one part of the web is disrupted.
 This fun, active session helps students grasp big ecological ideas in a memorable way.

-Session 3: Invertebrate Hunt
+Session 3: Invertebrate hunt

 Armed with magnifiers and collecting equipment, students will head outdoors to search for the tiny creatures that play huge roles in our environment.
 They’ll identify and observe a variety of invertebrates, learning about their life cycles, habitats, and importance in keeping ecosystems healthy.
 This activity fosters curiosity, care, and respect for even the smallest forms of life.